ricardobusta/recipes/_recipes/en/brigadeiro.md

 language: "en"
 tags: ["sweet", "chocolate", "brazilian"]
 img-url: "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Brigadeiro.jpg/1280px-Brigadeiro.jpg"
-description: ["This is a brigadeiro recipe.", "Another paragraph"]
+description: ["This is a brigadeiro recipe."]
-tools: ["Panela anti-aderente", "Espátula de silicone", "Vasilha pequena"]
+tools: ["Non-stick pan", "Silicone spatula", "Small bowl"]
-ingredients: [["leite condensado", "1 lata"], ["Achocolatado em Pó", "3 a 5 colheres"], ["manteiga", "1 colher"], ["Confeito de chocolate", ""]]
+ingredients: [["sweetened condensed milk", "1 can"], ["Powdered chocolate", "2-3 spoons"], ["butter", "1 spoon"], ["Chocolate sprinkles", ""]]
 ---

 ## The paste

-Add condensed milk, cocoa and butter in the non sticking pan.
+Add condensed milk, chocolate and butter in the non sticking pan.
 Mix well with the spatula.

-Turn on the heat until it boils, don't stop mixing so it does not stick to the bottom of the pan.
+Turn on the heat until it boils, don't stop mixing, so it does not stick to the bottom of the pan.

-When you mix it and you start seeing the pan bottom, it means it's almost done.
+When you mix it, and you start seeing the pan bottom, it means it's almost done.
 You can keep it for some minutes longer if you go for a more consistent approach.

 The more it stays in the heat, more consistent and easier to roll up it will be.
 The less time it stays, it's better to serve directly on a spoon like a cream.